TILOS-AI-Institute/MacroPlacement/Testcases/ariane136/README.md

     end
 endgenerate
 ```
-sram.sv available in the *./rtl/* directory already contains these changes (16bit configuration).
-We used this .sv files for our synthesis run and the synthesized netlist contains 136 16bit memory macros.
-We also ran with 64bit configuration and in that scenario the synthesized netlist contains 37 64bit memory macros (Not added in this repo).
-As Yosys does not support System-Verlog files, we use the verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace the 64bit memory macros with four or three 16bit memory macros based on the number of connected read-data pins.
+sram.sv available in the *./rtl/* directory already contains these changes (16-bit configuration).
+We used these .sv files for our synthesis run, and the synthesized netlist contains 136 16-bit memory macros.
+We also ran with the 64-bit memory configuration, and in that scenario the synthesized netlist contains 37 64-bit memory macros (not added in this repo).
+As Yosys does not support SystemVerilog files, we use the verilog netlist available in the [ORFS](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts/tree/master/flow/designs/src/ariane) GitHub and replace each 64-bit memory macro with either four or three 16-bit memory macros based on the number of connected read-data pins.
 This modified netlist is available in the *./rtl/sv2v/* directory.